 For now, our boys could care less about the whole boyfriend/girlfriend thing.

-Plus, we need to teach our children at a young age that they are important… just as they are- they don’t need to do or say “the cool thing” to be important! (the lessons that my mom and dad have taught us have been building blocks for my brother and I… read them here: 10 lessons I learned from my mom)
+They don’t need to do or say “the cool thing” to feel important! (the lessons that my mom and dad have taught us have been building blocks for my brother and I… read them here: 10 lessons I learned from my mom).

 My kids have heard me say this again and again: